ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 the HSM, which might be based on a set of rules and policies.
 Therefore, the interpretation of PKIX evidence may greatly influence the outcome of some decisions.

-A Verifier MAY reject a PKIX Attestation if it lacks required attributes per their appraisal policy.
+A Verifier MAY reject PKIX evidence if it lacks the required information as per their appraisal policy.
 For example, if a Relying Party mandates a FIPS-certified device, it SHOULD reject evidence lacking sufficient information to verify the device's FIPS certification status.